shradhatx/reference/elkdoc.md

 Important to know the memory profile of searches.
 Memory usage may grow faster as your data grows larger.
 Memory efficient query is a good idea.

+When is data available
+200 Ok
+201 Created ie changes are synched on all active shards "Refresh" makes data available for search, refresh interval 1s or when buffer is full or on demand. refresh_wait_for is configurable consisency setting

+Indexing request goes to coordinator node, "write consistency" one by default or quorum Search request uses LB and nvolves replicas & then scatter/gather

+Shards in ES - is for colocation of data

+ES creates 5 shards and 1 replica by default
+Shards can't be split across nodes.
+ES index in two shards is same as two ES index with one shard each.

+You can add nodes but not shards when in production.

+Master node, data nodes, client nodes in Zone A, B and C Shard routing table has cluster state.
+Use of 'routing key'

+Index size between 1 and 16 times the heap size.

+Page cache - for term dict
+Field cache - for sorting field values
+Filter cache for filtering

+Inverted index building requires lots of memory, built in segments that are flushed to storage.

 # Migrating to new version
 Rolling restart Vs cluster restart